AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/magnite-batch.md

 ![destination configuration auth fields unfilled](../../assets/catalog/advertising/magnite/destination-batch-config-auth-unfilled.png)

-You will need to provide the Access and Secret keys for the magnite s3 bucket provided to you via your account manager.
+You will need to provide the Access and Secret keys for the Magnite s3 bucket provided to you via your account manager.

 If you have an existing account, you can locate it by changing the Account type option to Existing account.